JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 create refund route for stripe to refund payment and to update ride as cancelled to not be rendered.
 - [✔] FIX GOOGLE MAPS LOADING ERROR
 - [ ]  Add Stripe’s PaymentRequestButtonElement - apple pay, venmo ect
-- [ ]  Add the payment Button in Your Component for other apps